metaplex-foundation/developer-hub/src/pages/core-candy-machine/guides/create-a-core-candy-machine-ui.md

 ```

 #### `AssetMintLimit` Accounts
-Similar to the `NftMintCounter` guard it can make sense to fetch the `AssetMintCounter` of the [`AssetMintLimit`](/core-candy-machine/guards/asset-mint-limit) guard to be able to verify eligibility.
+Similar to the `NftMintCounter` guard it can make sense to fetch the `AssetMintCounter` account of the [`AssetMintLimit`](/core-candy-machine/guards/asset-mint-limit) guard to verify eligibility.

-The following code snippet demonstrates how to fetch the `AssetMintCounter`.
+The following code snippet demonstrates how to fetch the `AssetMintCounter` account.
 Note that this example assumes you've already obtained the Candy Machine data:

 ```ts
 import {